fastify/fastify/docs/Guides/Prototype-Poisoning.md

 prototype.

-Another important part of this story is the way `JSON.parse()` — a utility provided by the language to convert JSON formatted text into objects  —  handles this magic `__proto__` property name.
+Another important part of this story is the way `JSON.parse()` — a utility provided by the language to convert JSON(Javascript Object Notation) formatted text into objects  —  handles this magic `__proto__` property name.

 ```
 > const text = '{ "b": 5, "__proto__": { "c": 6 } }';